 Another American home appliance brand, Frigidaire, makes high-end dishwashers that draw more power.
 They typically use 15 Amps and 1800 Watts for their larger units.
 The company has a long history of manufacturing high-quality home appliances.
 Maytag, which is owned by Whirlpool, started manufacturing washing machines in 1893.

-Can you run a refrigerator and a dishwasher on the
+Can you run a refrigerator and a dishwasher on the same circuit?

 A refrigerator uses about six to seven amps and is not recommended to share a circuit with a dishwasher or other electrical appliances.
 If you want to use both appliances, you need to have dedicated 20-amp circuits.
 The voltage required depends on the brand and model of the appliances.